 Women runners experience knee pain for many reasons including:

 - Irregular Patella Tracking (more common in women)

 - Weakness of the Muscles on the inside of the Knee

 - Deep Squats (exercise)

-Women runners experience knee pain for a reason – once that (those) reason(s) are found treatment can begin.
+Women runners experience knee pain for a reason – once that (those) reason(s) are found a treatment can begin.
 Treatment from a chiropractor for knee pain is typically very effective.
-Even so, in order for any therapy to be effective the offending activity has to be temporarily eliminated or at least severely limited.
+Even so, in order for any therapy to be effective, the offending activity has to be temporarily eliminated or at least severely limited.
 Ideally, knee pain prevention is the best approach – for more on preventing knee pain follow this link to a good video on Runner’s World.
 Treatment for knee pain in my office starts with chiropractic treatment including knee joint manipulations, physiotherapy, nutritional support and specific knee joint strengthening exercises when appropriate.

 Knee Pain Treatments At Home From San Diego Chiropractor